top of page

 Covering the three basic elements of life: Food, Shelter, and Companionship!

 Food: The food we are giving the puppy when you take it home is Purina ProPlan Focus, Puppy, Lamb and rice formula ( https://www.purina.com/pro-plan/dogs/dry-dog-food/focus-puppy-lamb-rice ).
-We will give you a bag of it to get you started for the first couple weeks with when you come get the pup.
 If you choose to change the food you give your puppy just do so slowly by mixing the two kinds of food until the pup is totally on the new type of food.
 This keeps it nice and easy on their little system.
 Just make sure you stick with a puppy formula at first.

 When you get your puppy they will be used to having food available at all times except at night.
 We recommend you always have water available for your puppy.

-Something else that we really recommend that you get just to have on hand for your new puppy is called Nutri-Cal (https://tomlyn.com/tomlyn-nutri-cal-high-calorie-nutritional-gel-malt-flavor-for-puppies-4-25-oz/ ).
-It is basically a high calorie vitamin supplement that I love to have on hand for my dogs just in case.
+Something that we recommend that you get just to have on hand for your new puppy is called Nutri-Cal (This can be found at most pet stores, online or from your vet).
+It is basically a vitamin supplement that I love to have on hand for my dogs just in case life gets a little too stressful.
 I encourage it with all puppies because it is so easy for them to run themselves to low on energy and it is a great pick-me-up for them.
 Also, if the puppy doesn't like to travel well, or is not getting comfortable in their new home right away, it will help them stay well nourished.
 It can be found easily at Petco or PetSmart, but it is up to you to if you want to get it.

 Crate: We recommend getting a small sized crate for your new puppy to call home when you get him/her home.
 (About 19Lx 13Wx 16H) The first reason is that your puppy needs a “safe spot”.
 This provides the puppy an area that they know that they won’t be in the way, that know they are always safe there (from anything they may be intimidated by: i.e. they can get away from other dogs/children/strangers), and that they can go to rest.

-The second reason would be to help with potty training your puppy.
-We believe that crate training is the best method and we recommend it to everyone who is taking home one of our pups.
+Potty Training: The second reason to have a good crate would be to help with potty training your puppy.
+We have experienced “crate training” as the most effective method and we recommend it to everyone who is taking home one of our pups.
 Already your puppy has the natural instinct to “keep clean” and we like to encourage them to obey in as natural a way as possible.
-To crate train your puppy will take some time and there will be some messes to clean up, but once your puppy is secure that a crate is their personal space they will want to keep it clean.
-You can teach your dog to “hold it” by keeping them in their crate for short (2-3 hours or so) then extended periods of time.
-Just be sure to take your puppy out immediately when you bring them out so that they learn the proper place to go potty.
+To crate train your puppy will take some time and there will be some messes to clean up, but once your puppy is secure that a crate is their personal space, they will want to keep it clean.
+You can teach your dog to “hold it” by keeping them in their crate for short (1-2 hours or so) then extended periods of time.
+Just be sure to take your puppy outside immediately when you bring them out of the crate so that they learn the proper place to go potty.
 When they do make a mess where they shouldn’t, be aware that they only will be able to associate the discipline with the action if done so immediately.
-Always remember that with any kind of training that reward for good behavior is at least 200% more effective then discipline.
+Always remember that with any kind of training that reward for good behavior is at least so much more effective then discipline.
 Your dog will want to please you!
-For my dogs, we did not take them out at night from the very beginning.
-They learned quickly, and by the end of the first week they were sleeping through the night with no messes in their crates.
-There is a lot of good information on the web about how to work your puppy through the crate training process, but really it can be very simple and easy with some extra patience at first.

-Training tips from personal experience: The first and biggest thing I can say about training your puppy about anything is to reward!
+Training tips from personal experience: The first and biggest thing I can say about training your puppy about anything is to reward with relationship!
 Discipline is good in moderation once your puppy understands what he/she is supposed to be doing, but we have found that more than anything your dog will want to please you.
-This does not necessarily mean a constant flow of doggy treats (we use very few), but mainly genuine praise from you.
-Be patient!
-The key to teaching them anything (sit; stay; roll over; come; ect…) is making sure they understand what you are asking them to do.
+Remember giving attention (even negative) can be seen as a reward!
+Attention is everything to your puppy!
+This does not necessarily mean you need a constant flow of doggy treats (we use very few, but they can help), but mainly genuine praise from you.
+Never chase your puppy unless they are in danger or you know you can catch them within 3 seconds.
+Be patient.
+The key to teaching them anything (sit; stay; roll over; come; etc…) is making sure they understand what you are asking them to do.
 Reward them when they do it.
+Withdraw your attention when they are not obeying or overly excited.

 bottom of page